 Things surrounding things fill my Wicked Tuna grid heart with a swishy austerity-like intention.
 I cut my post-fleshy forearms & bleed a serious parallel echo chamber reading everything to approve of nothing.
 I massage my anterior cruciate ligaments to celebrate a hard won royal flush.
 This mind is

-He is the author of five books of poetry: Notes from Irrelevance (Wave Books, 2011), Free Cell (City Lights Books, 2009), Some Notes on My Programming (Edge, 2006), Zero Star Hotel (Edge, 2002), Integrity and Dramatic Life (Edge, 1999), and co-editor with Alice Notley and his brother Edmund Berrigan, of The Collected Poems of Ted Berrigan (U. California, 2005) and the Selected Poems of Ted Berrigan (U. California, 2011).
+He is the author of five books of poetry: Notes from Irrelevance (Wave Books, 2011), Free Cell (City Lights Books, 2009), Some Notes on My Programming (Edge, 2006), Zero Star Hotel (Edge, 2002), and Integrity and Dramatic Life (Edge, 1999), and coeditor with Alice Notley and his brother Edmund Berrigan, of The Collected Poems of Ted Berrigan (University of California, 2005) and the Selected Poems of Ted Berrigan (University of California, 2011).

 He was a New York State Foundation for the Arts Fellow in poetry in 2007 and has received two grants from the Fund for Poetry.

 From 2003 to 2007 he was artistic director of The Poetry Project at St. Mark’s Church.
 He is cochair of writing at the Milton Avery Graduate School of the Arts and also teaches writing at Pratt Institute and Brooklyn College.
 He lives in New York City.